 Please begin thinking about topics now, and talk to me about your topic ideas before the topic deadline.

 Grading

-The grade in this class will be 30 % from the homework, 15 % from the research project, 10 % from quizzes/participation, 17 % from the first test grade, and 28 % from the final test.
-Overall grades will be curved.
+The grade in this class will be 30 % from the homework, 15 % from the research project, 10 % from quizzes/participation, 15 % from the first test grade, and 30 % from the final test.